 - Have an understanding of the candidate’s experience or if they are fresher.
 You can navigate accordingly.
 A few companies base it on the previous job and give a hike while a few give what they think is suitable for the role and their budget.

 - Have KPOs (Key Performance Objectives) for the role handy.
 And if your candidate is less skilled in one or two objectives, you can use it as a point to negotiate.

 - If your offer is rejected, question the candidate why to negotiate specifically.

 Explore the best compensation alternatives

 Salaries cannot be the only deciding factor, the added incentives are also accounted for.
 These could be based upon the nature of the job, work profile and the growth associated and group health insurance and other benefits for employees.
 It is important to portray to your candidates that the company is willing to accommodate their needs as well.

 If your candidate is not satisfied with the package, then there are multiple perks and employee benefits that will help you seal the deal.

-- List all the perks and employee benefits offered including employee health insurance, e-learning allowances, flexible work schedule, wellness allowance, team outing, leave policy.
+- List all the perks and employee benefits offered including employee health insurance, e-learning allowances, flexible work schedule, corporate wellness programs, team outing, leave policy.

-- Talk boldly about appraisals, performance and incentives.
+- Talk boldly about appraisals, performance, incentives and employee engagements.

 - Discuss the organizational culture, plans or goals of the company.
 The more you make it sound positive, the more valuable it becomes.